Everything a Nurse Entrepreneur Needs To Know About Short-Tail vs. Long-Tail Keywords

 Medical spa treatments for dark circles under eyes — SV 30 and KD 23

-Similar to the last example, these keywords are likely for informational search intent but also lean more towards a transactional search intent as this person will likely buy the best result they can find to help them resolve their dark circles.
+Similar to the last example, these keywords are likely for informational search intent but also lean more toward a transactional search intent.
+This person will likely buy the best result they can find to help them resolve their dark circles.

 Notice that the search volume for this example drops drastically.
 You'll want to keep this in mind because, while you want to be specific, being too specific will narrow your audience significantly.